The Periodic submenu is used to specify how a periodic connector or domain should be created.

 Note that the Periodic command does not automatically assign a periodic boundary condition to a periodic pair of domains (3D) or connectors

 (2D).
-Periodic boundary conditions must be set via the CAE, Set Boundary
+If supported by your current CAE solver, periodic boundary conditions must be set via the CAE, Set Boundary